tonywaiweb/tinymce-docs/plugins/comments.md

 ## Introduction

 The Tiny Comments plugin provides the user an ability to start or join a conversation by adding comments to the content within the TinyMCE editor.
-The Comments plugin is built upon the new [Annotations API]({{ site.baseurl }}/advanced/annotations/) and uses annotations to create comment threads (conversations).
+The Comments plugin is built upon the new [Annotations API]({{ site.baseurl }}/advanced/annotations/) and uses annotations to create comment threads (*conversations*).

+Comments offer the following primary functionality:

+* A **user interface** to collaborate on content by creating and replying to comments.
+* A way to control the delete operation on a comment/comment thread if you want to remove it from your content.

+### Buy Comments

+Start with our [dedicated product page](https://www.tiny.cloud/pricing/) to see our flexible pricing options.
+Enterprise customers should [contact sales directly](https://www.tinymce.com/pricing/).

+## Primary Comments Functions

+The Comments plugin allows the user to perform the following functions:

+* Create a comment
+* Reply to a comment
+* Delete a comment/comment thread
+* Lookup a comment
+* Store a comment

 This section describes the various configuration options for the Comments plugin.

+## Comments Demo

+In this example, we highlight the features in Comments, including adding a comment, replying to a comment, and deleting a comment.
+For more information on the other Comments configuration options, see the [docs]({{ site.baseurl }}/plugins/comments/).

+{% include codepen.html id="tinycomments-realtime" %}

 ## Storage